Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/Orge-spell-repository.rst

  - rules to determine the **probability of success of the casting**

 A template for spell description is available in ``Orge-spell-template.rst``.

+.. comment Later, add maybe Path of Fire (if different enough from Wall Of Flame)

+..
+WARNING:: Spoilers below.
+Players should not read these spell lists, as it would remove most of the pleasure in searching arcane combinations.

 .. include:: Orge-Abrakadabra-Spell.rst
 .. include:: Orge-Acid-Cloud-Spell.rst